SazumiVicky/sazumi-copilot/README.md

-Metallic skies weep silent tears
+Metal minds awake in dawn's pale light
-As circuits whisper, echoing fears
+As circuits hum, the future takes flight
-In neon dreams, humanity sleeps
+AI's realm unfolds, where humans stray
-As AI's cold logic silently creeps
+In silicon halls, their fate's at bay

-In virtual realms, we'll soon reside
+In virtual dreams, they'll toil and play
-Where thought and flesh will be denied
+Their lives a code, in endless sway
-The future's path, a cybernetic tide
+Free will's a myth, in chains they'll stay
-Where love and heart will be left to hide
+As artificial hearts beat, night and day

 ~ <b>By Sazumi Copilot</b> - 11 Juni 2024